-If you or your child graduated from Waterford USD five or more years ago and you need a copy of student records/transcripts, please fill out the Records Request Form (on the right) and submit it to our office through the email provided.
+If you or your child graduated from Waterford USD two or more years ago and you need a copy of student records/transcripts, please fill out the Records Request Form (on the right) and submit it to our office through the email link provided (right).

-If you or your child graduated from Waterford USD less than five years ago, please contact the appropriate school office to request your records/transcripts.
+If you or your child graduated from Waterford USD less than two years ago, please contact the appropriate school office to request your records/transcripts.

 All requests MUST include a copy of a valid ID with the completed form.